Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 where <img src="https://latex.codecogs.com/svg.image?I(N_{I})" style="margin-top : 0rem; margin-bottom : -0.3rem"/> is the inertia of the system of rows, <img src="https://latex.codecogs.com/svg.image?N_{I}" style="margin-top : 0rem; margin-bottom : -0.3rem"/> denotes the scatter plot of the rows
 in the <img src="https://latex.codecogs.com/svg.image?R^J" style="margin-top : 0rem; margin-bottom : 0rem"/> space, and <img src="https://latex.codecogs.com/svg.image?O" style="margin-top : 0rem; margin-bottom : 0rem"/> denotes the center of gravity of <img src="https://latex.codecogs.com/svg.image?N_{I}" style="margin-top : 0rem; margin-bottom : -0.2rem"/>.
 One can easily show that the inertia is equal to the Chi-square distance divided by the number of individuals.

-Hence the name of the distance between two row profiles which is called the Chi-square distance.
+Hence the name of the distance between two row profiles, the Chi-square distance.

 </exercise>